Kulzer calls butter sculpting the 'best job I've ever had'

 That fascination eventually made Kulzer himself the attraction.

 On Saturday, the Litchfield resident wrapped up 10 days of sculpting in the same cooler-studio he once watched Christensen perform her craft.
-He has become the heir to Chistensen’s unique sculpting legacy.
+He has become the heir to Christensen’s unique sculpting legacy.

 It was a little different this year, of course.
 With the State Fair canceled because of the coronavirus pandemic, few people — outside of families of the 10 dairy princesses and a seemingly endless string of media — saw Kulzer at work.
 But by the end of his 10-day experience, he sounded thrilled.